 Not if you plan ahead!
 With prior planning, credit earned abroad will be applied toward your degree.
 Most academic departments will grant credit for study abroad.
 Early approval from your advisor regarding credit transfer will reduce later worries.
 Explore recommendations for your specific program here.

 ► How much does it cost?

 Our motto is: "If you can afford to study at UNCG, you can afford to study abroad!"
 Students on semester or year exchange programs pay UNCG tuition and fee rates, with housing most often paid to the host university (there are some exceptions - ask an advisor!).
 Summer and faculty-led short-term programs have a set program cost, which includes the cost of instruction (read: no additional UNCG tuition) and other costs that vary by program.
 Most Federal/State financial aid will apply to semester programs and to summer opportunities (if you're eligible for summer aid).

 For information on approximate program costs, each program page has a budget tab you can reference.
 UNCG also offers special travel grants to students who study abroad on our programs.
 Visit the Funding your Program tab for more information.

 Not necessarily!
-Many opportunities are available in English-speaking countries.
-There are also many programs in non-English speaking countries that offer instruction in English.
-If language-learning is your goal, there are opportunities to study in your target language in countries from China to Peru.
+You may choose to study abroad in another English-speaking country, but there are also many schools in non-English speaking countries that offer courses in English specifically for international students.
+However, if language-learning is your goal, there are opportunities to study in your target language across the globe, in countries from China to Peru.

 Full-time undergraduate and graduate students in good academic standing (usually, at least a 2.75 GPA) are able to study abroad at UNCG.
 Exchanges can take place at any level, from sophomore to graduate.